hiveot/hiveot.github.io/README.md

-This repository contains the github pages for the WoST project.
-To view the pages go to: https://wostzone.github.io
+This repository contains the github pages for the HiveOT project.
+To view the pages go to: https://hiveot.github.io

-For discussions around WoST and its Hub please go to the [Hub discussion pages](https://github.com/wostzone/hub/discussions)
+For discussions around the Hive Of Things and its Hub please go to the [Hub discussion pages](https://github.com/hiveot/hub/discussions)